-Please inform the study doctor or staff if you decide that you no longer want to take ABI-5366 or placebo for any reason.
-If you stop receiving study medication for any reason (either your choice or on the advice of your study doctor) your study doctor will ask you to continue to attend the unit for follow-up assessments.
+Please inform the study doctor or staff if you decide to stop having the ABI-1179 for any reason.
+If you stop receiving investigational medicine for any reason (either your choice or on the advice of your study doctor) your study doctor will ask you to continue to attend the unit for follow-up assessments.
 If you decide to stop participating in the study for any reason your study doctor will discuss treatment choices with you.